TritonDataCenter/rfd/rfd/0063/README.md

 facilitate `cred_t` destruction, the `b_credclear` hook is called to release and deallocate brand data during `crfree()`.
 Finally, `b_creddup` is called to allocate and duplicate brand data when a branded `cred_t` undergoes `crdup()`.

+### The Psetzoneid Problem

+Normally, processes stay locked inside a single zone for their entire lifetime.
+There are two primary activities where this is not the case: When a `zsched` processes is created as part of zone boot and during `zone_enter` as performed by `zlogin(1)`.
+Both are a GZ-to-NGZ transition and are performed carefully from a branding perspective.
+Transitions from NGZ-to-GZ are generally forbidden, given the security ramifications, but there is one prominent exception.
+When altering `zone.*` rctls for an NGZ process, prctl will temporarily assign the `cred_t` of the process into the global zone so it has appropriate permissions to alter the zone rctls.
+This is performed via `Psetzoneid(3PROC)` which results in a `crsetzone` call.

+Dealing with the potential for branded `cred_t` entities to be temporarily moved into the global zone presents a problem.
+The `cr_zone` field cannot be reliably used to determine the brand to which the data is associated with.
+In order to mitigate this shortcoming, an additional field `cr_brand_zone` should be setup to hold a reference to the original zone when the `cred_t` transitions into the GZ.
+When it transitions back, the reference can be dropped.

+The `prctl` implementation will ideally be updated at some point to remove the need for `Psetzoneid` machinations.
+If that occurs, and the whole `Psetzoneid` interface is removed from procfs, then `cr_brand_zone` and its associated logic can be removed from the `cred_t` handling.

 ## Alternatives